Comparison of Deep Learning and Particle Smoother EM Methods for Estimation of Rb-82 Myocardial Perfusion PET Kinetic Parameters: Results

-Tab. \ref{tab:results-absolute} shows the result of differences calculated for each method, and the Tab. \ref{tab:results-relative} shows the result of percentage differences for each method.
-CNN showed the best result among the other methods in terms of both the percentage error and the difference error.
+\paragraph{Estimation Errors} Table \ref{tab:abs-stacked} summarizes absolute and relative errors for {the parameter settings in Table \ref{tab:estimation_settings}} and corresponding box plots in Fig. \ref{fig:error_combined}.
+The CNN showed the best result among the other methods in terms of both percentage and absolute error for all time frame durations.

-Fig. \ref{fig:scatter} shows the scatter plots of parameters estimated by each proposed method and those estimated by NLLS, which is the reference method.
-In terms of the success rate, we can see that KEM underperformed compared to NLLS for estimating parameter $F$, whereas PSEM and CNN outperformed NLLS.
-For $k3$ and $k4$, all three proposed methods outperformed NLLS, {with} CNN showing the best result of 79.5\% success rate.